Constraints on Relic Magnetic Black Holes: Sub-Extremal Magnetic Black Holes

 \subsection{Neutron Star Collapse}

-The recent LIGO observation of a 2.6 $M_{\odot}$ object occupying the "mass-gap" between the theoretical upper mass for neutron star and lower mass for stellar black holes \cite{Abbott:2020khf} has raised questions about how such a compact object could form.
-It has been suggested that a low mass black hole, perhaps the object observed by LIGO could result from a neutron absorbing non-annihilating dark matter and collapsing into a black hole \cite{dasgupta2020low}.
-Some magnetic black holes would be able to cause this collapse because the friction between them and the electron Fermi gas in the neutron star allows them to be captured by the neutron star, while uncharged primordial black holes are much less likely to get trapped in a neutron star they pass through.
+The recent LIGO/Virgo observation of a 2.6 M$_{\odot}$ compact object occupying the mass-gap between the theoretical maximum mass for NSs and minimum mass for stellar black holes \cite{Abbott:2020khf} has raised questions about how such an object could form.
+Ref.\cite{dasgupta2020low} suggests that a low mass black hole, perhaps the object observed by LIGO/Virgo, could result from a NS absorbing non-annihilating dark matter and collapsing into a black hole.
+Some MBHs can get trapped in NSs due to friction with the Fermi gas and cause this collapse.

-The minimum accretion rate for a black hole in a degenerate neutron gas with a stiff equation of state, as one might expect in a neutron star core was found in \cite{richards2021relativistic} to be:
+The minimum accretion rate for a black hole in a degenerate neutron gas with a stiff equation of state (the conditions of a NS core) was found \cite{richards2021relativistic} to be: